Vidas Opostas

-Vidas Opostas (Opposite Lives) is a Brazilian telenovela originally aired on Rede Record.
+Vidas Opostas (Opposite Lives) is a Brazilian telenovela originally aired on Record.

+The series won the Troféu Imprensa for Best Telenovela in 2008, sharing the award with Paraíso Tropical.

 Controversy

 Because of scenes involving graphic portrayal of nudity, drugs and violence, Vidas Opostas received a 14 rating from the DJCTQ.
 Reuters and the Wall Street Journal even reported the fact, suggesting that the show has attained considerable success because of violent scenes, unlike most other Brazilian soap operas.